KyberNetwork/kyber-pro/README.md

 Kyber FPRs allows professional MMs to either manually or build bots to operate their own unique algorithms, customize their trading strategy, and adjust their desired risk exposure.
 [Read More](/documentation/kyberPro-primer.md)

-This is a reference implementation for Kyber's FPR javascript [SDK](https://github.com/KyberNetwork/fpr-sdk.js).
+This is a reference implementation for Kyber's FPR [Javascript SDK](https://github.com/KyberNetwork/fpr-sdk.js).
 We recommend reviewing the following basic walkthrough to get a good understanding of the key ideas.
 By default, it connects to Ropsten testnet, but you can easily point it to mainnet when you are ready to deploy.

 - [Walkthrough 1: Deployment, Adding Token Pairs and Setting Rates](tutorials/guides/tutorial-walkthrough1.md)